-Nominations for the Te Tohu Taiao Award (formerly NZES award) for 2023 should be emailed directly to the awards convenor by Friday 18 August 2023 Friday 25 August 2023 (deadline extended).
+Nominations for the Te Tohu Taiao Award (formerly NZES award) for 2023 have closed.

 This award is presented annually to recognise individuals who have made an outstanding contribution to the study and application of ecological science with a focus on New Zealand ecology.
 The award is made to the person(s) who have published the best original research regarding the ecology of New Zealand or its dependencies (including the Ross Dependency), or to the person(s) who have made a sustained and outstanding contribution to applied ecology, particularly conservation and management.